puneetpahuja/cloJS/README.md

 [Abstract Syntax Tree]: https://en.wikipedia.org/wiki/Abstract_syntax_tree

-Any piece of code can be represented as a tree of objects and operators.
+Any piece of code can be represented as a tree of objects and operators and functions.
 Here is some simple cloure code and the tree that represents it:

 ```clojure
 (* 3 (+ 5 2))